Answer:

 "Yes I do," replies the man.
 "And how did you know that?"

 "Well," says the balloonist, "what you told me is technically correct, but of no use to anyone."
+The man below says, "You must work in management."

 "I do," replies the balloonist, "how did you know?"